LetsScrapeData/scraper/topics/exception.md

 ### How to validate data to meet expectations
 It is recommended to validate frequently changing websites and key data items to promptly identify exceptions and improve the template.

-Data validation can be performed by configuring the following properties:
+Data validation can be performed by configuring the following attributes:
 * *pattern*: Parameters for constructing the regular expression, new [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp)(pattern, flags)

 * *flags*: Defaults to "", "i" indicates case-insensitive matching.